 ESPN+ is a great option to stream sports outside of a bundle.
 You will need to have a subscription to watch ESPN+ sports and shows on your TV, but they offer new subscribers a free trial to get a feel for the service and the apps.

 ESPN+ has major UFC events on the regular, including this Pay-Per-View event.
-UFC 248 has two title matches, including Adesanya vs. Romero.
+UFC 249 is packed with headliner quality fights, including Ferguson vs. Gaethje.
 You can also get a year of live sports on ESPN+ if you choose the bundle.

 We may earn a commission for purchases using our links.
 Learn more.